segunfamisa/segunfamisa.github.io/_posts/2016-07-29-android-tip-gradle-extra-properties.md

 ### What to do for multiple modules?

-So, besides you app-module, let's say syou also have another `awesome-library` module you have written and is used in this project.
+So, besides you app-module, let's say you also have another `awesome-library` module you have written and is used in this project.
 This `awesome-library`, uses some dependencies also declared in your app-module.

 How do we fix this?
 You might be tempted to have an `ext` block in both modules.
 That will work, but if you need to upgrade the support library version, you will need to modify the version, in both modules.